jcubic/quizerach/README.md

 and word Quiz.
 You pronounce the name similar to the name of the [male Bene Gesserit from Frank Herbert novel Dune](https://en.wikipedia.org/wiki/Kwisatz_Haderach).

+The Kwisatz Haderach's possesses a heightened consciousness that allowed him to access future memories and see different possible outcomes, giving him the ability to predict the future and provide answers to complex questions and riddles.

 ## License
 Copyright (C) 2023 [Jakub T. Jankiewicz](https://jakub.jankiewicz.org)